 The timer begins when the second muting device makes the simultaneity requirement (within 3 seconds of the first muting device being actuated), and will allow a mute to continue for the predetermined time.
 After the timer expires, the mute ends - no matter what the signal from the mute devices indicates.
-If the defined area is blocked, the FSD outputs will open and the latch must be reset (System Key Reset), or the Override function must be activated (see Section 2.11.6) to clear the defined area of the obstruction.
+If the defined area is blocked, the FSD outputs will open.
+To reset the system, the defined area must be cleared and all mute inputs must be open, or the Override function must be activated (see Section 2.10.6) to clear the defined area of the obstruction.

-Regardless of the state of the Light Screen (clear or blocked), if the mute inputs are closed when the timer expires, the FSD contacts and the System Aux will open, Error #50 will be displayed by the System Diagnostic Display, and a System Key Reset must be performed.
+Regardless of the state of the Light Screen (clear or blocked), if the mute inputs are closed when the timer expires, the FSD contacts and the System Aux will open, Error #50 will be displayed by the System Diagnostic Display.